Richard-Sti/RCfitting/README.md

 # Galaxy Rotation Curve Fitting Library

-This library provides a suite of tools for fitting rotation curves to galaxy data (tested on SPARC) using various halo profile/dynamics: "NFW", "isothermal", and "arctan".
+This library provides a suite of tools for fitting rotation curves to galaxy data (tested on SPARC) using various halo profile/dynamics:
+- NFW dark matter profile
+- Isothermal dark matter profile
+- Arctan model of rotational velocity
+- MOND RAR IF model

 ## Features